SpinalHDL/SpinalDoc-RTD/source/rst/Examples/Advanced ones/timer.rst

      - width
      - 4
      - 0
-     - Access the limit value of the timer component.\ :raw-html-m2r:`<br>` When this register is written to, the timer is cleared.
+     - | Access the limit value of the timer component.
+       | When this register is written to, the timer is cleared.
    * - value
      - R
      - width